jmeinke/github-europe/README.md

 Methodology
 -----------

-Using GitHub API's we search for all GitHub who have a european country or city listed in their profile.
+Using GitHub API's we search for all GitHub users who have a european country or city listed in their profile.

 Usage
 -----